 Kwan, M.-P. (2018) The neighborhood effect averaging problem (NEAP): An elusive confounder of the neighborhood effect.
 International Journal of Environmental Research and Public Health, 15: 1841.

--- Two recent studies provide strong evidence for the NEAP:
+-- The following recent studies provide strong evidence for the NEAP:

 Dewulf, B., T. Neutens, W. Lefebvre, G. Seynaeve, C. Vanpoucke, C. Beckx, and N. van de Weghe (2016) Dynamic assessment of exposure to air pollution using mobile phone data.
 International Journal of Health Geogrraphics, 15: 14.